Debunking Hollywood’s Asthma Stereotypes

 "When I talk to families, I often say that just like some people have red hair, or blue eyes, some people have asthma.
-This is part of who you are," said Traci Gonzales, American Lung Association spokesperson, pediatric nurse practitioner and mother of a child with asthma.
+This is part of who you are," said Traci Gonzales, American Lung Association spokesperson, asthma patient and pediatric nurse practitioner.
 "It is not a sign of weakness or laziness.
 Asthma medications save lives.
-I never want a child to feel using a lifesaving medication is a sign of weakness."
+I never want a child to feel embarrassed for using a lifesaving medication."

 Asthma is a serious chronic condition that causes the airways in your lungs to be hypersensitive.
 When someone with asthma experiences a trigger, airways swell, muscles constrict and extra mucous makes it difficult to breathe.
 Asthma is a serious disease that may be life-threatening and affects more than 26 million people in the US, including 6.1 million children.

 Unfortunately, pop culture has been enforcing a stigma about asthma for years.
 Consider Mikey from "The Goonies," who is portrayed as vulnerable and nervous and is seen taking puffs from his inhaler whenever a situation is particularly scary.
 Stevie from "Malcolm in the Middle" who suffers from severe asthma can barely make it through a sentence without gasping for breath and wheezing uncontrollably.